New Jersey Divorce Lawyers

 Postnuptial agreements can address a variety of post-marital topics.
 Amendments to the couple’s prenuptial agreement can be made to accommodate changes in personal property or wealth from such sources as inheritance or personal gains.
 The agreements can establish the division of property acquired during the marriage as well as obligations to marital assets and debts.

 Alimony arrangements can also be included in postnuptial agreements.
 Couples that are further established in their careers may have a better idea of who would be entitled to alimony and what percentage of the contributing spouse’s income would be fair.
 These stipulations can be made for separation, divorce, or death that occurs in the marriage.
 As in prenuptial agreements, child custody and support cannot be included in a postnuptial agreement.

 New Jersey courts uphold prenuptial and postnuptial agreements, which can only be challenged if a spouse can prove the agreement was made involuntarily.
 They must also prove that the agreement made was grossly unreasonable or that their spouse failed to fully disclose their assets and liabilities.

 New Jersey Divorce Lawyers at Lyons & Associates, P.C.
 Help Couples Establish Prenuptial and Postnuptial Agreements

 If you are planning to be married or are already married and want to ensure that your assets are protected should your marriage end in divorce, one of our experienced New Jersey divorce lawyers at Lyons & Associates, P.C. can help.
 Call us at 908-575-9777 or contact us online to schedule a consultation today.
-From our offices in Morristown and Somerville, New Jersey, we represent clients throughout the state.
+From our offices in Somerville, Morristown, and Freehold, New Jersey, we represent clients throughout the state.